 Even if you don't manage to finish your task, sometimes you'll find that coming back to it with a fresh pair of eyes is better than pushing through with it.
 At the end of the day you’ll find that you finished more pieces of work than slaving away at one and creating an unnecessary back log for yourself.

 3. Save it for later

 Bookmark things you want to come back to later on when you’re ready to properly read a piece of content.
-Use Pinterest to store pins you can come back to to be inspired.
+Use the arsenal of tools available out there - Pinterest, Flipboard, Instapaper, even the clipboard tool in Evernote.
 Giving in to distractions and trying to multi-task by doing and digesting info simultaneously doesn’t get you very far.

 4. Prioritise, prioritise, prioritise